OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 ### Password managers

 Most of us have hundreds of services that require a username and password.
 Most of us can’t remember hundreds of passwords.
 This is where a password manager comes in; they create a secure way to store all the username and passwords you need.
-And most have the ability to integrate with your web browser so it makes it easy to login to a service.
+And most have the ability to integrate with your web browser so it makes it easy to log in to a service.

 ![important](img/ch2_o01_01.png) **Installing and using a password manager is possibly the biggest step you can take in making your life more secure, and it’s one of the easiest.**

-There are two popular password manager products that you should consider using: LastPass and 1Password.
-Both have similar features, but **LastPass** has a free tier with all the main features, and it can be used/installed without installing an application on your computer, so it is suggested for most users.
+There are a few strong password managers you should consider using: 1Password, DashLane, or Bitwarden are all good choices.
+They offer similar features, though there are some key differences to consider. **Bitwarden** is free and open source, but a little clunkier than paid options like 1Password and DashLane.
+However, 1Password has an all-around great user experience and [offers free accounts to journalists](https://1password.com/for-journalism/).

 To see other options and features, see this [*Wirecutter review*](https://thewirecutter.com/reviews/best-password-managers/) or [suggestions from Freedom of the Press Foundation](https://freedom.press/training/blog/choosing-password-manager/).